nhi-huynh/Cloud-Computing-A2-Restaurant/README.md

 # Author
-Nhi Huynh
+Nhi Huynh.
-Radhika Zawar
+Radhika Zawar.

 # About this web application
 Written for Cloud Computing Assignment 2.
-A website that allows users to order food from multiple restaurants Deployed in Google App Engine https://cloud-computing-a2-food.appspot.com/
+A website that allows users to order food from multiple restaurants.
+Deployed in Google App Engine https://cloud-computing-a2-food.appspot.com/

 # Features
-Log in and sign out using Google accounts
+Log in and sign out using Google accounts.
-Order dishes from multiple restaurants
+Order dishes from multiple restaurants.
-Pay online using Google Pay
+Pay online using Google Pay.
-Receive an order summary through email
+Receive an order summary through email.

 # Technology stack
-Javascript
-HTML
-CSS
-Bootstrap
+Javascript.
+HTML.
+CSS.
+Bootstrap.
-Google Cloud Services
+Google Cloud Services.
-Amazon Web Services
+Amazon Web Services.

 # How to run our app - a developer’s manual